liigo/design/AstSemantics.md

 Other control constructs may yield values if their subexpressions yield values:

 * `block`: yields either the value of the last expression in the block or the result of an inner `br` that targeted the label of the block
-* `loop`: yields either the value of the last expression in the loop or the result of an inner `br` that targeted the end label of the loop
+* `loop`: yields either the value of the last expression in the loop
 * `if_else`: yields either the value of the true expression or the false expression